 Before beginning a certificate program in phlebotomy, students must have high school diploma or the equivalent.
 They must also complete a health history form, pass a criminal background check and provide proof of health insurance coverage.
 Some of these programs offer courses online, though students will need to complete all clinical requirements on site.

 Certificate Programs in Phlebotomy

 Programs vary from school to school, with some combining all the necessary topics into one classroom course and one laboratory course, while others may spread coursework out over several classroom and laboratory courses.
 Some typical topics covered include:

 - Infection control

 - Laboratory specimen preparation

 Employment Outlook and Salary Info

 The focused training of a phlebotomy certificate program is designed to prepare students to become phlebotomists.
-The U.S. Bureau of Labor Statistics (BLS) groups phlebotomists with clinical laboratory technologists and technicians.
-According to the BLS - in 2008 - there were 328,100 jobs in this field (www.bls.gov).
-The BLS projected that from 2008-2018 there would be a job growth of 14% for the field.
+According to the U.S. Bureau of Labor Statistics (BLS) , there were 128,300 jobs in this field (www.bls.gov) in 2018.
+The BLS projects that from 2018-2028 there will be job growth of 23%.